g0v/ppt/README.md

 ### Database

-Currently we use pg (both on heroku and localhost).
+Currently we use PostgreSQL both on heroku and localhost.
-The database structure is managed by migration scripts in `server/migration`, which is invoked by [`sequelize-cli`](https://github.com/sequelize/cli).
+The database structure is managed by migration scripts in `server/migration`.

 General steps to alter the database structure (i.e. add/remove tables or add/remove columns) are given below: